Wood Paneling Makeover Ideas: Take Your Wood Paneling From Dated to Chic

 If your home has been rockin’ the rustic wood panel vibe since the 70s, you might be looking for some wood paneling makeover ideas to introduce a more fresh or modern feel.
 Wood paneling can add a great deal of rustic charm to a house, but it can also look dated and tired.
 This puts homeowners in a difficult spot.
 Removing wood paneling can be a daunting task.
 It can also damage the walls underneath, resulting in massive repair bills.
 Wood paneling can be part of a modern aesthetic that matches the rest of your home.
 It can even be a fast way to get the on-trend rustic farmhouse look if it’s done right!

 But wood paneling is more versatile than homeowners think.
 A fresh coat of paint can transform an old-fashioned space into a room Joanna Gaines would be proud of.
+Painting outdated walls is more cost-effective than tearing them down.
 With the variety of colors and painting techniques available, there’s simply no reason to spend the time and money uninstalling wood paneling.